eyeonus/Trade-Dangerous/README.md

          --mgpt 2k

      --supply N
-       Only consider sales where the station has this many units in supply, e.g.
+       Only consider purchases where the station has this many units of the item in supply,
+       e.g.
          --supply 1000

+     --demand N
+       Only consider sales at stations which have this much demand for the given item,
+       NOTE: The demand column is rarely populate, so using this option will hide the majority of available trade data from the optimizer. e.g.
+         --demand 5000  (only show places users have entered a demand >= 5000)

      --pad-size SML?
      --pad SML?